osu-eesc/cms-docs/user-guide/docs/managing-content.md

 Certain members of a group may have a specific role.

   - **Group leader** (also called “EESC Contact”): the single point of contact and liaison between a content team and EESC
-  - **Member manager**: person or people responsible for adding members to the group
+  - **Member & Settings manager**: person or people responsible for adding members to the group

 ### Adding People to a Group